peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 three that don't are `worker-login`, `worker-logout` and `station-login` — requiring a session to create a session is circular, and they are deliberately left open.

+📌 **Re-measured 2026-09-09 against `origin/main`: 22 of 23, and only `worker-logout` is ungated.**
+`worker-login`'s single `requireCap` hit is a comment, so it is ungated too — deliberately, per the rule above. ⚠️ **`station-login` no longer exists** (no `functions/api/station-login/` on `origin/main`), so listing it as one of the three is stale: `_station.js`'s own header records that the whole per-station auth system was removed because no page ever called it.
+Two deliberately-open routes now, not three.

 **Workers now derive capabilities.** `capsFor()` used to return `[]` for anyone who was not an admin or a manager, which meant enforcement would have locked every worker out of every station — count-in, item sub-status, ink and screen stock, and the counting screen. `DEFAULT_WORKER_CAPS` in